-Due to the on-going Covid-19 and lockdown situation; employers inevitably will consider and implement various measures to help businesses survive the economic crisis created by it.
-These measures will likely include cost cutting which will result in some businesses re-structuring and reducing staffing levels by way of voluntary and compulsory redundancies and also the temporary measures such as furlough leave; lay-off; and short-time working, all of which can lead to redundancy.
+Due to the Government imposed second national lockdown and the on-going Covid-19 crisis; employers inevitably will consider and implement various measures to help businesses survive the economic crisis.
+These measures will likely include cost cutting which will result in some businesses re-structuring and reducing staffing levels by way of voluntary and compulsory redundancies and also the temporary measures such as furlough leave; lay-off; and short-time working all of which can lead to redundancy.

-Settlement Agreements can apply to employees at all levels and in both the private and public sectors and sports industry and can arise from a number of situations including:
+Settlement agreements can apply to employees, in any role, at any level and in both the private and public sectors and sports industry.
+Settlement agreements can arise from a number of situations including:

 What do you need to do?

-If you are asked to have a telephone, video call and/or to attend a meeting by your employer (sometimes described as a “protected conversation;” “without prejudice” and/or “off-record”) and then you asked to leave your job it can obviously come as shock and it can be hard to recall exactly what was said to you and also how you initially responded.
+If you are asked to have a telephone, video call and/or to attend a meeting by your employer (sometimes described as a “protected conversation,” “without prejudice” and/or “off the record” discussion) and then you asked to leave your job it can obviously come as shock and it can be hard to recall exactly what was said to you and also how you initially responded.

-A Settlement Agreement generally includes terms such as a termination date (the date an employee ceases employment with their employer), payments to an employee including payment dates and taxable status of particular payments, a reference and confidentiality.
-An Agreement requires an employee to accept particular terms in return for waiving his or her rights to bring complaints, rights of action and/or claims against the employer, its directors, officers and employees.
+Settlement agreements generally include terms such as a termination date (the date an employee ceases employment with their employer), payments to an employee including payment dates and taxable status of particular payments, a reference and confidentiality.
+An agreement requires an employee to accept particular terms in return for waiving his or her rights to bring complaints, rights of action and/or claims against the employer, its directors, officers and employees.
 It therefore seeks to remove the risk of potential claims and defence costs for an employer.

 It is important an employee understands that if they get this wrong there is no going back which is why the legislation insists that independent legal advice is taken.